 Key Ingredients

-- Fruits - This cobbler is a great way to celebrate fresh summer fruits.
+- Fruits - This cobbler is a great way to celebrate fresh fruit.
 You can also use frozen fruits so you can make this any time of year.
-There is some debate as to whether or not you should peel your peaches.
-That is completely up to you.
+There is some debate as to whether or not you should peel your peach skin.
+That is completely up to you, but I do find that the skin can be distracting, especially when using fresh peach

-- Sugar - Granulated sugar is great for letting the fruits shine, but if you want to add more depth, you can use brown sugar in the cobbler top.
+- Sugar - Granulated sugar is great for letting the fruits shine, but if you want to add more depth, you can sprinkle the top of the cobbler with brown sugar

-- Preheat your oven and grab your cast iron skillet.
+- Preheat your oven and grab your cast iron skillet or baking pan.

 You can get the full instructions in the recipe card below.

-You can bake this peach blueberry cobbler in a regular baking dish, but I prefer to use a cast iron skillet.
-It conducts the heat better and shortens the baking time compared to a baking dish, plus it is much nicer presentation-wise.
+You can bake this peach blueberry cobbler in a regular baking dish, but I prefer to use a cast iron skillet or pie dish.

-There's a big debate on whether or not you should skin your peaches or not.
-Honestly, it's up to personal preference.
-For me, the skin doesn't bother me when its baked.
-Plus, I like to keep my prep as simple as possible, so keeping the skins on help with this.
+There's a big debate on whether or not you should peel your peach skin or not.
+Honestly, it's up to personal preference, but the skin can be bothersome to some people if you plan on sharing this dish with other people.

 If you want to refrigerate your peach blueberry cobbler (it does not necessarily need to be refrigerated by the way), I highly recommend waiting until it is full cooled to room temperature.